Parahippocampal gyrus

-The parahippocampal gyrus (or hippocampal gyrus) is a grey matter cortical region of the brain that surrounds the hippocampus and is part of the limbic system.
+The parahippocampal gyrus (or hippocampal gyrus) is a grey matter cortical region, a gyrus of the brain that surrounds the hippocampus and is part of the limbic system.
 The region plays an important role in memory encoding and retrieval.
 It has been involved in some cases of hippocampal sclerosis.
 Asymmetry has been observed in schizophrenia.

 Structure

 The anterior part of the gyrus includes the perirhinal and entorhinal cortices.

 The term parahippocampal cortex is used to refer to an area that encompasses both the posterior parahippocampal gyrus and the medial portion of the fusiform gyrus.